SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Now pour in the batter, the amount you pour in makes them bigger or smaller," Pinkie said before picking up her mixing bowl.

-Pinkie waited for Rainbow to be ready to pour, once ready they poured in the same amount, Rainbow stopping on Pinkie's queue, "that's good."
+Pinkie waited for Rainbow to be ready to pour, once ready they poured in the same amount, Rainbow stopping on Pinkie's queue.
+"That's good."

 "Now, we let them cook, depending on the stove it can take different amounts of time, for this one we wait ninety seconds on the first half and sixty seconds on the second half," Pinkie said.